iNaitik/hackathon_management_api/README.md

 ## Deployment

 The application is publicly deployed as a Docker-based Web Service on **Render**, with **Render PostgreSQL** as the production database.
+Render pulls the prebuilt application image from Docker Hub rather than building the application directly from the GitHub repository.

 Production architecture:

 ```
+Developer
+   ↓
 GitHub
    ↓
-Render Docker Web Service
+GitHub Actions CI
    ↓
-FastAPI / Uvicorn
+Run Tests
    ↓
+Docker Build
+   ↓
+Docker Hub
+   ↓
+GitHub Actions CD
+   ↓
+Render Deploy Hook
+   ↓
+Render
+   ↓
-Render PostgreSQL
+FastAPI + Render PostgreSQL
 ```

+CI runs on pushes and pull requests.
+Pull requests run CI and pytest but do not push the production Docker image or trigger deployment.
+A push to `master` builds and publishes `<DOCKER_USERNAME>/hackathon_management_api:latest` to Docker Hub after CI succeeds, then GitHub Actions triggers the Render Deploy Hook.
+Failed tests stop the pipeline and prevent production deployment.

 Database migrations (`alembic upgrade head`) are applied automatically during container startup, before the FastAPI/Uvicorn server starts.